-Opinion | Kevin McCarthy’s cover-up for Trump may be hiding knowledge of possible crimes
+Opinion | Kevin McCarthy’s coverup for Trump may be hiding knowledge of possible crimes

 It would only be the tiniest leap from what Trump did say to a hint or an open indication that he would only call off the rioters if Republicans delayed the electoral count.

-Remember, while the violence was happening, Trump and his lawyer Rudolph Giuliani reportedly called at least one GOP senator and urged him to secure such a delay.
+Remember, while the violence was happening, Trump and his lawyer Rudolph W. Giuliani reportedly called at least one GOP senator and urged him to secure such a delay.
 Also recall that Trump thought his procedural coup was in the process of failing — as the committee’s letter notes — and that he needed Republicans to do more that day.

 It’s easy to see Trump communicating this to McCarthy in his trademark mob-speak: Look, if you want me to call off the rioters, you’re gonna have to do the right thing.